mihisg/NewerSMBW_stuff/README.md

 ## Using custom 3D-Models and Animations

 When using custom 3D-Models for sprites, they have to be defined in another hook for NSMBW to find it.
-All new .arc files used by this sprite (they are in the object folder of NSMBW and contain .brres and animations) have to be named in a static list in C++ (usually at the beginning of the sprites cpp file).
+All new .arc files used by this sprite (they are in the object folder of NSMBW and contain .brres and animations) have to be named in a static list in C++ (usually at the beginning of the sprite's cpp file).
 For the testSprite it maybe would look like this:
 ```c++
 const char* TestSpritearcNameList [] = {